Graph technology is allowing pharma to model data in a way that offers invaluable insights for marketing, R&D, and compliance teams alike.

 The success or failure of a clinical trial or product launch significantly depends on recruiting the right investigator or KOL.
-Graph technology provides full demographic profiles and affiliation, and an audit history of prior engagement and outcomes is readily available.
+Graph technology provides full demographic profiles and affiliation, and an audit history of prior engagement and outcomes.

 Graph technology can support the allocation of training for the field force and account teams to comply with rules and regulations.
-This yields significant savings and improves productivity by proactively identifying reps who do and do not need training.
-It can also produce compliance reports that meet transparent reporting requirements.
+This yields significant savings and improves productivity by proactively identifying reps who do not need training.
+It can also produce compliance reports that meet transparency reporting requirements.

 Product brand management

-Building a product master on a modern data management platform with graph relationships provides universal identification and complies with the US IDMP (Identification of Medicinal Products) by linking and synchronising product data across all sources.
+Building a product master on a responsive data management platform with graph relationships provides universal identification and complies with the US IDMP (Identification of Medicinal Products) by linking and synchronizing product data across all sources.
 The graph becomes the single repository for all product master reference data, transaction and interaction data related to products, and even product intelligence from third-party data sources.
 It provides the definition of flexible product hierarchies by markets, brands, segments and geographies.
-This information can then be categorised, organised and analysed from multiple perspectives, and presented to the end user in the context most suited to their roles and objectives.
+This information can then be categorized, organized and analyzed from multiple perspectives, and presented to the end user in the context most suited to their roles and objectives.